University of Manchester: University Challenge quiz programme

 In the eight years up to 2013, Manchester has won the BBC2 quiz programme University Challenge four times, drawing equal with Magdalen College, Oxford, for the highest number of series wins.
-Since merging as the University of Manchester, the university has consistently reached the latter stages of the competition, progressing to at least the semi-finals every year since 2005.
+Since merging as the University of Manchester, the university has consistently reached the latter stages of the competition, progressing to at least the semi-finals in every appearance between 2005 and 2014.

 In 2006, Manchester beat Trinity Hall, Cambridge, to record the university's first win in the competition.
 The next year, the university finished in second place after losing to the University of Warwick in the final.
 In 2009, the team battled hard in the final against Corpus Christi College, Oxford.
 At the gong, the score was 275 to 190 in favour of Corpus Christi College after a winning performance from Gail Trimble.
 However, the title was eventually given to the University of Manchester after it was discovered that Corpus Christi team member Sam Kay had graduated eight months before the final was broadcast, so the team was disqualified.

 Manchester reached the semi-finals in the 2010 competition before being beaten by Emmanuel College, Cambridge.
 The university did not enter the 2011 series for an unknown reason.
 However, Manchester did enter a year later and won University Challenge 2012.
 Manchester has since defended its title to win University Challenge 2013, beating University College London, 190 to 140.